Fortress Hill station: History

 On 31 May 1985, Fortress Hill station opened with the first phase of the Island line.
-Fortress Hill's livery is green.
+The station was built by Paul Y. Construction (now Paul Y. Engineering).

 Station layout

 Fortress Hill is laid out in a manner similar to many other MTR stations.
 Passengers enter on the ground level and take escalators down to the concourse.
 From the concourse level they take another escalator ride down to the platform.

 Platforms 1 and 2 are arranged in an island platform layout.
 In a similar manner to the deep-level London Underground stations, each track and platform is in a separate tube shaft with a common entrance and exit point between the two tubes.
 Each platform is equipped with platform screen doors for safety and ventilation reasons.
 As with most of the Island Line platforms, the platform walls are curved.

 There are only four escalators that connect the concourse and the platforms; they are some of the longest in the MTR system.